Paula Bradshaw: Political career

 Bradshaw contested the 2010 general election for the Ulster Conservatives and Unionists and was defeated by the SDLP's Alasdair McDonnell.
-In October 2010, she resigned her Ulster Unionist Party membership, a decade later telling the Belfast Telegraph in 2019, "I just couldn't stay in a party that's sexist, homophobic and sectarian so I resigned."
+In October 2010, she resigned her Ulster Unionist Party membership, a decade later telling the Belfast Telegraph in 2017, "I just couldn't stay in a party that's sexist, homophobic and sectarian so I resigned."
 She cited comments made by Ulster Unionist leader Tom Elliott, who said he would never attend Pride or a GAA match, as well as her treatment in a selection whereby members had questioned her ability to be an Assembly member as a working mother.

 In November 2010, Bradshaw joined the Alliance Party.
 She first took public office when she was elected to Belfast City Council as a representative for the Balmoral electoral area in May 2014.

 Bradshaw was selected to replace Anna Lo as the lead Alliance candidate for Belfast South in the 2016 Assembly elections, winning election with 9.1% of first-preference votes.
 In the 2017 snap Assembly election, she was re-elected with 13% of first-preferences.
 She currently serves as the Alliance Party's health spokesperson and, in 2020, was appointed Assembly Private Secretary at the Department of Justice to support Minister Naomi Long.
 She was re-elected at the 2022 election, at which the Alliance Party became the largest party in South Belfast for the first time and her running mate Kate Nicholl was also elected.

+Personal life

+She is married to fellow Alliance Party activist Ian Parsley.
+It is her second marriage.
+In a 2017 Belfast Telegraph article about women in the public eye, Bradshaw spoke about her first marriage "I got married to Martin (43) when I was 26 and we were together for seven years.
+It was an acrimonious split."
+I had my first child at 27 and my second at 30.